Frequently Asked Questions.

 Professor Tamsin Ford and her colleagues are carrying out some of these analyses in conjunction with a Norwegian group.
 The findings linked to to the recent government survey (here is the link: https://digital.nhs.uk/data-and-information/publications/statistical/mental-health-of-children-and-young-people-in-england/2017/2017).

-As regards the SDQ, Multi-informant SDQs are an excellent guide to "caseness" (i.e. predicting whether a child or adolescent has a significant mental health difficulty), but is weaker at predicting exactly what sort of disorder that is - weaker but not useless: if the child meets caseness criteria, the SDQ provides useful information on whether the disorder is likely to be behavioural, or emotional or autistic in type.
+As regards the SDQ, multi-informant SDQs are an excellent guide to "caseness" (i.e. predicting whether a child or adolescent has a significant mental health difficulty), but is weaker at predicting exactly what sort of disorder that is - weaker but not useless: if the child meets caseness criteria, the SDQ provides useful information on whether the disorder is likely to be behavioural, or emotional or autistic in type.
 However, diagnostic predictions from the SDQ are less strongly predictive than DAWBA-based predictions, and are most likely to be predictive at a group rather than individual level.

 My recommendation is to use a stepped assessment where possible, beginning with the SDQ and proceeding to a DAWBA if the SDQ is positive [for mental health problems].
 As we increasingly recognise how common child mental health problems really are, how persistent they can be, and how much they damage children and society in terms of suffering, economic cost and restricted futures, the case for stepped assessment becomes increasingly persuasive.